-He slung his guitar over his back and left home to enlist in the Army, where he served as a parachute jumper until an injury led to his discharge.
+He slung his guitar over his back and left home to enlist in the Army, where he served as a parachute jumper until he was discharged in 1962.
 Hendrix began working as a session guitarist under the name Jimmy James, supporting such marquee acts as Sam Cooke, Ike and Tina Turner, and the Isley Brothers.
-After working extensively with Little Richard in 1964, Hendrix became entangled in a contract dispute with the mercurial artist and left to form his own band, Jimmy James and the Blue Flames.
-With the exception of an obscure single, "My Diary," with Arthur Lee (later of the L.A. psych band "Love"), none of the music Hendrix cut with other artists was made more remarkable by his presence.
+After working extensively with Little Richard in 1964, Hendrix became entangled in a contract dispute with the mercurial artist and left to form his own band, Jimmy James And The Blue Flames.
+With the exception of an obscure single, "My Diary", with Arthur Lee (later of the L.A. psych band Love), none of the music Hendrix cut with other artists was made more remarkable by his presence.

-After playing Greenwich Village coffeehouses for the better part of a year (still under the moniker Jimmy James), Hendrix encountered Chas Chandler, of The Animals fame, at a New York club.
-Impressed with his playing, Chandler, who was then looking to switch gears to management, took Hendrix to London in the fall of 1966 and masterminded the creation of the Jimi Hendrix Experience.
-Backed by Noel Redding on bass and Mitch Mitchell on drums, the Experience offered Hendrix the wide-open rock-and-roll format he needed to exercise his dazzling skills as a guitarist, singer, and songwriter.
-Chandler unleashed the band on the London pop scene, and in short order Hendrix et al became the talk of the town.
+After playing Greenwich Village coffee houses for the better part of a year (still under the moniker Jimmy James), Hendrix encountered Chas Chandler, bassist for The Animals, at a New York club.
+Impressed with his playing, Chandler, who was then looking to switch gears to management, took Hendrix to London in the Fall of 1966 and masterminded the creation of The Jimi Hendrix Experience.
+Backed by Noel Redding on bass and Mitch Mitchell on drums, The Experience offered Hendrix the wide-open Rock 'n' Roll format he needed to exercise his dazzling skills as a guitarist, singer, and songwriter.
+Chandler unleashed the band on the London club scene, and in short order Hendrix and crew became the talk of the town.

-Hendrix's popularity Stateside was a bit slower in igniting, but "Are You Experienced?" finally broke through in a major way after a defining moment at the famed Monterey Pop Festival when the notoriously outlandish frontman created a sensation by coaxing flames from his Stratocaster during the band's performance.
-Throughout the next year, Hendrix's eclectic psychedelia reached a zenith with two albums, "Axis: Bold as Love" and "Electric Ladyland" - the latter ranks as one of the greatest albums of the rock era.
-But the Experience at the top didn't last long - Hendrix and bassist Redding grew apart, and muddled by over-indulgence in drugs and groupies, Hendrix came to believe - wrongly - that his management was cheating him.
-In 1969, the Experience disbanded.
+Hendrix's popularity Stateside was a bit slower in igniting, but "Are You Experienced?" finally broke through in a major way after a defining moment at the famed Monterey Pop Festival when the notoriously outlandish front man created a sensation by coaxing flames from his Stratocaster during the band's performance.
+Throughout the next year, Hendrix's eclectic psychedelia reached a zenith with two albums, "Axis: Bold as Love" and "Electric Ladyland", with the latter now ranking as one of the greatest albums of the Rock era.
+Unfortunately the band's stay at the top didn't last long.
+Hendrix and bassist Redding fell out, and muddled by over-indulgence in drugs and groupies, Hendrix came to believe that his management was cheating him.
+In 1969, The Experience disbanded.

-In the summer of 1969, Hendrix played Woodstock with an informal ensemble called Gypsy Sun and Rainbows, in a performance highlighted by another career-defining moment: a startling, renegade rendition of "The Star Spangled Banner."
-Hendrix subsequently formed "the Band of Gypsies", with old army friend Billy Cox on bass and Buddy Miles (Electric Flag) on drums.
+In the Summer of 1969, Hendrix played the Woodstock Festival with an informal ensemble called Gypsy Sun and Rainbows, in a performance highlighted by another career-defining moment: a startling, renegade rendition of "The Star Spangled Banner".
+Hendrix subsequently formed The Band of Gypsies, with old Army friend Billy Cox on bass and Buddy Miles (Electric Flag) on drums.
 The band's New Year's Eve concert at the Fillmore East in New York City provided them with material for their first album, "Band of Gypsies" (a second album, titled "Band of Gypsies 2", was discovered and released in 1986).
 Hendrix brought Mitch Mitchell back into the fold in mid-1970 to begin work on a new double album Jimi had tentatively titled "First Rays of the New Rising Sun".
-Several tracks were recorded for the project, but the sessions were sandwiched between tour dates, and, sadly, the album was left unfinished when Hendrix died September 18, 1970.
+Several tracks were recorded for the project, but the sessions were sandwiched between tour dates, and sadly, the album was left unfinished when Hendrix died September 18th, 1970.

 In 1993, the investigation into Hendrix's death was reopened by Scotland Yard, but when no new evidence was unearthed, the matter was dropped.